MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-odaa.md

 - Use IaC to deploy databases in the Oracle Cloud Infrastructure.
 You can use IaC to replicate the same deployment to a DR site and minimize the risk of human error.

 - Use test failover and switchback operations to help ensure that they work in a real disaster scenario.
-Automate failover and switchback operations as much as possible to minimize errors.
+Automate failover and switchback operations when possible to minimize errors.

 ## Next steps